shiham-jamaldeen/Challenge05/README.md

 ## How to use the calendar

 1. Go to the URL of the application: https://shiham-jamaldeen.github.io/Challenge05/
-2. To add an event, enter a description in the text area and select the save button.
+2. To add an event, enter an event in the text area and select the save button<br/>
-  ** Note: When refereshing the page, your previously entered
+  ** Note**: Any previously entered events will appear in the calendar, even when the page is refreshed or reloaded.

+## Improvements and further work
+* Ability to clear all saved event and appointments